 This Week’s Tip Sheet: Tidy Linen Closets

-Mostly because we had too many sets of sheets, towels, blankets and antique linens.
+Mostly because we had too many sets of sheets, towels, blankets, and antique linens.

 But also, because we didn’t have a proper system in place for putting things away.

-It’s so tempting to just throw things on a shelf, shut the door and deal with it later, you know?
+It’s so tempting just to throw things on a shelf, shut the door, and deal with it later, you know?

-While it was time consuming, seeing everything out of the linen closet visually helped us see we had way too much stuff.
+While it was time-consuming, seeing everything out of the linen closet visually helped us see we had way too much stuff.

 And in the end, it helped us change the way we shop.